Debt Relief Orders

 Your DRO could fail if your financial situation improves before you get discharged.
 For example, you might receive a lump sum (or property) that could be used to repay your debts.
 Another example could be that your income increases and you can afford to pay towards the debts again.
 A DRO will only write off money that you cannot afford to repay.

 An IVA could be a useful alternative if you do not qualify for a Debt Relief Order.
-This option is available if you are a homeowner or own a car worth more than £1,000.
-An IVA is also available if your debt level exceeds £20,000 or your disposable income exceeds £50 per month.
+This option is available if you are a homeowner or own a car worth more than £2,000 that you need to keep.
+An IVA is also available if your debt level exceeds £30,000 or your disposable income exceeds £75 per month.
+Before proceeding with an IVA it’s wise to familiarise yourself with the associated risks.

 A debt management plan is an informal alternative to a Debt Relief Order.
 This debt solution is not insolvency and it isn’t recorded on a public register.
 A DMP does not take your assets into account and is therefore available to homeowners.
 It’s also less likely than insolvency to affect your employment.

-If you would like face-to-face advice and support, consider contacting your local Citizens Advice.
+If you would like local advice and support, consider contacting your local Citizens Advice.
 Most Citizens Advice centres offer the services of a DRO adviser.
 You could also consider national telephone-based services.
-To find out about more local and national services that could help you, contact the Money Advice Service.
+To find out about more local and national services, and to be connected with them, we suggest that you contact the Money Advice Service.

 For expert debt management advice, please get in touch.
 Our advisers are qualified, experienced, and friendly.
 All conversations are held in strict confidence.
 We’ll advise you about the debt solutions you qualify for and which might best meet your needs.